Mjoll/mimirdocs/ClientHookAPI.md

 }
 ```

 2. User goes into description and enters a description.
-Once the user exist the field, a new payload is sent to your endpoint:
+Once the user exits the field, a new payload is sent to your endpoint:

 ```
 {